 There’s no doubt that working mothers are the masters at multitasking.
 However, between changing diapers, scheduling playdates and arranging conference calls, today’s working women often find it difficult to achieve unrealistic work-life balance goals.
 They don’t just carpool, prepare supper and throw Pinterest-worthy birthday parties.
 They’re also putting in countless hours at the office, climbing the corporate ladder.

-It may appear impossible to juggle the demands of work with the demands of an infant.
+Balancing your role as a new mom may appear impossible to juggle the demands of work with the demands of an infant.
 These pointers will assist you in achieving that delicate — and crucial — balance.

 For help with the competing demands of work and home, most working parents turn to their networks of mentors, coworkers and professional contacts.
 However, even if it is genuine and well- intentioned, the off-the-cuff advice that most new working parents receive isn’t necessarily useful.
 It’s frequently conflicting, ambiguous, out-of-date, unusable and even depressing.
 With so many professional fathers and mothers relying on this conventional thinking, it’s no surprise that the workforce opt-out percentage hasn’t budged and that so many working parents are weary and overwhelmed.
 Although it is a valuable resource, the working-parent grapevine may not always provide the most helpful or doable help.